cockroachdb/docs/v23.1/aws-dms.md

 docs_area: migrate
 ---

-This page has instructions for setting up [AWS Database Migration Service (DMS)](https://aws.amazon.com/dms/) to migrate data to CockroachDB from an existing, publicly hosted database containing application data such as MySQL, Oracle, or PostgreSQL.
+This page has instructions for setting up [AWS Database Migration Service (DMS)](https://aws.amazon.com/dms/) to migrate data to CockroachDB from an existing, publicly hosted database containing application data, such as PostgreSQL, MySQL, Oracle, or Microsoft SQL Server.

 For a detailed tutorial about using AWS DMS and information about specific migration tasks, see the [AWS DMS documentation site](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html).